bobbyowolabi/rowolabi.github.io/_drafts/on-channeling-your-natural-genius-zone.md

 http://www.gf.org/fellows/all-fellows/ge-wang/
 http://www.nytimes.com/2011/11/27/magazine/smule.html

+## The Irony of the Inner Genius Zone
 Newsome explains an irony of operating in one’s genius zone in that since we operate from this state with such ease, we can be deceived into thinking that what we produce from this space has no merit.

 That’s why comparing ourselves to others can be detrimental.
 When we observe others operating from their genius zone, we should choose to react positively with admiration,  motivation and curiosity rather than intimidation and self-doubt.
 We are all created uniquely and that is something to embrace.